 How to Choose the Best Fishing Line for Crappie

 If you are someone who likes to keep your costs low and like well-established brands and lines, then a good monofilament likely will work just fine for you.
-You just need to match the brand and type to your rod and reel combination as well as your preferred presentation.
-If you like to use live bait and bobbers, then the more affordable monofilaments will work great.
+You just need to match the brand and type to your rod and reel combination, as well as your preferred presentation.
+If you’re a crappie angler that likes to use live bait and bobbers, then the more affordable monofilament fishing line will work great.

-For more guides on choosing fishing line check our other articles below.
+For more guides on choosing fishing lines, check our other articles below.